lmagalhaes/pandora/README.md

 It will use run the testing container and run the unittests.

-After the tests finish running, you can check the coverage by opening `coverage/index.htm` in the browser.
+After the tests finish running, you can check the coverage by opening `coverage/index.html` in the browser.

+The coverage/index.html can be found on the root folder.

 # API endpoints